SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 This document defines new IANA values in the {{SDP-protos}} and {{SDP-attribute-name}} registries.

+## QUIC and QUIC-related protos {#IANA-quic-protos}

+This document defines five new SDP proto names, QUIC, QUIC/RTP/AVP, QUIC/RTP/AVPF, QUIC/RTP/SAVP, and QUIC/RTP/SAVPF/.
+The details of these protos are defined in {{quic}} and {{rtp-protos}}.

 ## quic-datagrams {#IANA-quic-datagrams}

-This document defines a new SDP media-level attribute, "quic-datagrams".
+This document defines a new SDP session media-level attribute, "quic-datagrams".
 The details of the attribute are defined in {{quic-datagrams}}.

 ## roq-flow-id